 Rose blushed and felt embarrassed.
 She could feel the affection in Peter’s eyes.
 Linda excused herself in the mean time to go to the kitchen.

 ‘I am happy being a teacher, Peter.
 Accounting is not for me.’

 ‘How can I get closer to you then, Rose?
 Anyway, accounting, you say, is not for you; the classroom, I say, presents even more hostile environment for a girl like you.
 I know those bastards.
 I know how they think.
 They are animals!
 I reckon every single boy in your class is having a crush on you.
 You are better off looking for a nursing job, Rose.’

-Rose bursts into a hearty laugh.
+Rose burst into a hearty laugh.
 Linda could be heard laughing in the kitchen.

 ‘No, you wouldn’t.’

 ‘You’ve got such beautiful set of dentures, Rose.
 Teeth that cute can’t be real.
 Your lovely teeth in partnership with your rosy lips bring up some vivid imagery to my fertile imagination.
 Of roses filled with snow.’

 ‘I better leave now.
 Looks like a storm brewing up.
 Don’t wanna get caught in the middle of it,’ said Peter looking at Rose lovingly.
 Rose looked at him, stared and lowered eyes.

 Linda came in from the kitchen.
 ‘You leaving?’